flyfirstmars/spring-ai-workshop/docs/exercises.md

    - Expose latency metrics via Micrometer and log the response metadata for shell output.
 2. **Multimodal Mastery**
    - Update `describe-image` to accept multiple files and compare suggestions side-by-side.
-   - Enhance `transcribe-audio` to auto-detect WAV or MP3 MIME types without flags.
+   - Enhance `transcribe-audio` to auto-detect WAV or MP3 MIME types without flags *(requires transcription deployment)*.
 3. **Structured Output Builder**
    - Introduce a `visaNotes` field in `ItineraryPlan` populated from a new `@Tool`.
    - Validate in unit tests that the LLM fills every day in the itinerary before printing to the shell.